 Persian cats can also be prone to deafness.
 As the age passes by, these cats can also suffer from heart problems.
 Females can develop a hernia and different issues like cysts or skin tumor.
 Males have increased chances of cryptorchidism.

 Persian cats need extra pampering for sure.
-Since they are hairy, you will always need to have a best pet vacuum to control any sort of hair fall, or it could be a problem for the family.
+Since they are hairy, you will always need to have the best pet vacuum to control any sort of hair fall, or it could be a problem for the family.
 These cats need to be groomed every day.
 Their long, beautiful layer of coat doesn’t stay tangle free all day long, and hence they need to be combed gently.
 They should also be bathed regularly.

 You also need to clean their litter box often.
 Persian cats consider themselves to be very hygienic and so if they do not feel comfortable in the box, they will stop using it.